circonus-labs/graphite-irondb/README.md

 some graphite functions (like summarize) require finer resolution data in order to group data properly.

+`IRONDB_MIN_ROLLUP_SPAN` minimal rollup span for irondb data.
+Used in step calculation, default is 60.

 `IRONDB_USE_ACTIVITY_TRACKING` is an optional Python boolean (True|False) and will default to True.
 IRONdb supports tracking of metric activity without the expense of reading all known time series data to find active ranges.